dfhoyosg/p53_fitness_tradeoff/README.md

-This repository contains code for the paper:
+This repository contains code and data for the paper:

 *A model of mutant p53 fitness defines fundamental trade-offs between oncogenic potential and immunogenicity of tumor-driver mutations*